5 Ways to Show Off Your Customer Reviews for Local Business

 1. Your website

 Displaying customer reviews on your actual website will really help draw in sales because these prospects are obviously already interested in your business.
-First though you need a really nice website that customers find attractive and can navigate easily.
+First though you need a really nice website that customers find attractive and can easily navigate.

 So putting your customer reviews and testimonials where they can clearly see them will only work to your benefit.
 The home landing page is ideal for this.

-Ideally, you should have a testimonials page, but don’t be shy about posting a few of them on your home page and other pages as well.
+A testimonials page would also be great, but don’t be shy about posting a few of them on your home page and other pages as well.

 2. Social Media